Related Collard Greens Recipes

 Add brown sugar, chili paste, and vinegar.
 Mix well and allow to simmer for 5 minutes.

-Add the greens and cook just to wilt.
-Using tongs you'll want to mix the greens well in the rendered bacon fat, basically tossing until all the leaves are coated in the flavored bacon fat.
+Add collard greens and cook just to wilt.
+Using tongs you’ll want to mix the greens well in the rendered bacon fat, basically tossing until all the leaves are coated in the flavored bacon fat.

-What to serve with braised collards
+what to serve with braised collards Southern style collard greens

 Braised collard greens are a delicious and hearty dish that pairs well with a variety of main dishes and sides, particularly as a part of a soul food menu.
 Here are some ideas for what to serve with cooked collard greens: